-This datapoint is an indication of the percentage of long-term stay residents taking antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to confirm these drugs are being used only where medically required.
-In some situations, increased usage of these drugs may suggest that a facility is using these medications to subdue residents.
+This is the percent of patients prescribed antipsychotic medications.
+While antipsychotic medications may be helpful for many patients, it is important to make sure these drugs are being used only where medically required.
+In limited cases, excessive reliance on these medications may indicate that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents prescribed antianxiety medications.
-Antianxiety medications are prescribed to residents experiencing anxiety or depression.
+This gauges the percent of long-term patients which are given antianxiety drugs.
+These medications are prescribed to residents suffering from anxiety or depression.